benmatselby/go-azuredevops/README.md

 go-vsts is a Go client library for accessing the [Visual Studio Team Services API](https://docs.microsoft.com/en-gb/rest/api/vsts/).
 This is very much work in progress, so at the moment supports a small subset of the API.

+## Services

+There is partial implementation for the following services

+* Iterations
+* Work Items
+* Builds
+* Pull Requests
+* Boards

 ## Usage